 Joe (J.B.)
 Lafferty started the Timber Pines Boomers Club in 2008 to address the interests of residents from this, the largest and most dynamic of generations yet to reside in Timber Pines.

-Currently there are 458 Baby Boomer groups in the world, meeting in 282 cities in 13 countries.
+Currently, there are 458 Baby Boomer groups in the world, meeting in 282 cities in 13 countries.
 The average membership is 265.
-At our current membership at 833, Timber Pines Boomers are one of the largest groups of its kind in the world!
+At our current membership at 1063, Timber Pines Boomers are one of the largest groups of their kind in the world!